tompreston/notes/notes/fdisk.md

-# Disk paritions
+# Format Disk Paritions
-For formatting, consider GUI tooling such as GNOME Disks or gparted.
-You don't have to remember how they work and are often more robust.
+For formatting disks, consider:

+* fdisk, interactive CLI, easier than you think
+* partx, scriptable
+* gparted, GUI interface, robust
+* parted, modern, not sure why you'd use this over fdisk

 ## fdisk
 Wipe and create a new partition:

-    sudo fdisk /dev/sdb
+	fdisk /dev/sdb
 	o # delete partition table
+	d # delete partitions
 	n # create a new parititon
 	w # write changes to disk

-Make sure you format it:
+Then format each partition:

-    sudo mkfs.fat /dev/sdb1
+	mkfs.fat /dev/sdb1
+	mkfs.btrfs /dev/sdb2

+Or create an encrypted partition with a passphrase:

+	cryptsetup luksFormat /dev/sda2

+Create the mapping to unlock and use it like a normal disk:

+	cryptsetup open /dev/sda2 tpreston-ext --type luks
+	mkfs.btrfs /dev/mapper/tpreston-ext
+	mount /dev/mapper/tpreston-ext /mnt
+	umount /mnt
+	cryptsetup close tpreston-ext

 ## kpartx
 Use kpartx to mount images on the loopback: